lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 	 /Users/neon/Documents/data/NEON-DS-Met-Time-Series

-<i class="fa fa-star"></i> **Data Tip:** Pathways and the home directory in
+<i class="fa fa-star"></i> **Data Tip:** File or directory paths and the home
-different operating systems will appear slightly different.
-Linux will appear as `/home/neon/`.
+directory will appear slightly different in different operating systems.
+Linux will appear as
+ `/home/neon/`.
 Windows will be similar to `C:\Documents and Settings\neon\` or `C:\Users\neon\`.
 The format varies by Windows version.
 Make special note of the direction of the slashes.
 Mac OS X and Unix format will appear as `/Users/neon/`.
 This tutorial will show Mac OS X output unless specifically noted.
 {: .notice}

 <div id="challenge" markdown="1">
 ##Challenge: Full File Path
 Write out the full path for the `NEON-DS-Site-Layout-Shapefiles` directory.
 Use the format of the operating system you are currently using.

 Bonus: Write the path as for one of the other operating systems.
 </div>